Menu

 Status: all_done

-Four rounds: one per task, plus a last pass that found nothing left and flipped status to "all_done".
-The router caught the flag and stopped.
+Four passes: one per task, plus a last pass that found nothing left and set status to "all_done".
+The router caught that and stopped.

-Mistake 1 — The node doesn’t update the field the router checks
+Mistake 1: The node doesn’t update the field the router reads

 Wrong: